snowplow-archive/snowplow.github.com/_posts/2017-04-03-snowplow-analytics-gets-nod-at-measurecamp-london.md

 ![Opening Session][measurecamp10]

 It was a busy Saturday in Pimlico as hundreds descended on the area for the 10th edition of MeasureCamp London on 25 March.
-Me and my colleague Diogo were there representing Snowplow's Analytics team.
+My colleague Diogo and I were there representing Snowplow's Analytics team.

-The dozens of sessions that attendees delivered as part of the event were heavily dominated by topics around Google Analytics and its suit of accompanying tools and services.
+The dozens of sessions that attendees delivered as part of the event were heavily dominated by topics around Google Analytics and its suite of accompanying tools and services.
 But open-source platforms such as Snowplow got their fair share of shout outs.

 One that stood out for us was in a session about New & Affordable Analytics and Optimisation Tools by [Jorrin Quest](https://twitter.com/jorrinq) & [Ton Wesseling](https://twitter.com/tonw).
 The goal of this session was to share knowledge across the community and come up with a list of free or affordable tools that come recommended for professionals in the analytics and optimisation space.